Menu

 I rang around the end of February (1993) and twice was subjected to a piercing noise similar to a fax.
 I reported this incident to Telstra who got the same noise when testing.”
 Evidence File 10 B

-During this same period, 1992 and 1993, Cathy Lindsey, a professional associate of mine Cathy signed a Statutory Declaration, dated 20 May 1994, explaining several sinister happenings when she attempted to collect mail on my behalf from the Ballarat Courier Newspaper office (File 22 Exhibit 1 to 47).
-This declaration leaves questions unanswered about who collected my mail and how they knew there was mail to be collected from the Ballarat Courier mail office.
-On both occasions, when a third person collected this mail, I telephoned Cathy, informing her the Ballarat Courier notified me there was mail waiting to be picked up.
+During the same period, 1992 and 1993, Cathy Lindsey, a professional associate of mine, signed a Statutory Declaration dated 20 May 1994, explaining several sinister incidents that occurred when she attempted to collect mail on my behalf from the Ballarat Courier Newspaper office (File 22, Exhibits 1 to 47).
+This declaration leaves unanswered questions about who collected my mail and how they knew there was mail to collect from the Ballarat Courier mail office.
+On both occasions, when a third party collected this mail, I telephoned Cathy to inform her that the Ballarat Courier had notified me that mail was waiting to be picked up.

-It was another fiasco that lasted until August 2009, when not-so-new owners of my business were walked off the holiday camp premises as bankrupts refer to Chapter 4 The New Owners Tell Their Story.
+It was another fiasco that lasted until August 2009, when not-so-new owners of my business walked off the holiday camp premises, as bankrupts do in Chapter 4, The New Owners Tell Their Story.

 Kangaroo Court - Absent Justice The following Kangaroo link, https://shorturl.at/wRT57has been used here more as a testament showing there is more to the statements made by Ann Garms (now deceased) in her YouTube video below when compared to the statements made on https://shorturl.at/wRT57 concerning PWC, Dolitte's and the other two big accountancy firms.
 The Ann Garms YouTube video below and her letters